xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 * **Documentation**: where you can find tutorials and guidelines to use Katalon products.
 * **Community**: where you can join our Katalon Community and see all community forums.
 * **Sign Out**: where you can sign out of Katalon TestOps.

+In the **TestOps Plan** section, you can see a summary of TestOps plan, including the plan name, the number of purchased test executions, and the number of projects.

+In the **Feature Documentations** section, you can see some featured documents for the TestOps knowledge base.

+In the **Quick Actions** section, you can perform common TestOps actions, including:

+* **View your license**: view details about your granted licenses.
+* **Generate an API key**: generate API keys to integrate TestOps with different platforms.
+* **Manage your profile**: edit your profile.